radioactivedecay/radioactivedecay/docs/source/overview.rst

     $ pip install radioactivedecay

-This command will also attempt to install Matplotlib, NumPy, SciPy and SymPy if they are not already present in your environment.
+This command will also attempt to install Matplotlib, NetworkX, NumPy, SciPy and SymPy if they are not already present in your environment.

 Import the ``radioactivedecay`` package and decay a simple inventory using: